Trademark opposition costs in the United States are some of the highest in the world.

-Here are a few strategies to do so:
+Here are a few trademark opposition strategies to do so:

-- Engage in Early-Case Assessment.
 Discovery is often the most expensive stage of an opposition proceeding.
 Unofficial estimates are that it accounts for at least 50% of total attorney’s fees.
-Therefore, an assessment of potential strengths and weaknesses of a case should coincide with case outcome mapping.
+Therefore, an assessment of the potential strengths and weaknesses of a case should coincide with case outcome mapping.
 Too often, Opposer’s find themselves going down the slippery slope of a full-blown litigation.
 This can lead to a higher risk profile that was neither intended nor expected.